Capital City

 Before six months, the number of paid sick days depends on the length of employment:

-Fathers who meet the eligibility criteria can request Shared Parental Leave, which is a 4-week reduction from their wife's 16-week maternity leave.
-Parents with a minimum of 3 months of service are granted 6 days of annual childcare leave until the child reaches 7, capped at 42 days.
-The payment structure for this leave is as follows:
+Fathers who meet the eligibility criteria can request Shared Parental Leave (SPL), which is a 4-week reduction from their wife’s 16-week maternity leave.
+The entitlement is as follows:

 While it is not legally mandated, employers in Singapore typically grant their employees 2-3 days of paid leave in the event of the death of an immediate family member.